 Once you’ve chosen a framework and how to run the assessment, start compiling information about your systems and conducting interviews to learn more about the organisation’s key objectives.

 Security analysts should conduct in-depth interviews with your company’s key stakeholders and specific departments like HR and legal.
 This usually includes the leadership team, IT staff, security administrators (if you have a dedicated security team in house) and anyone who works with the network, servers or workstations.

-All of this helps you discover which security policies are already in place, where your organization’s leaders are taking your firm in the next three to five years and any security risks associated with either.
+All of this helps you discover which security policies are already in place, where your organisation’s leaders are taking your firm in the next three to five years and any security risks associated with either.

 Many of the risks that company networks face are caused by humans – an employee innocently clicks a link in a phishing email, leadership offers insufficient training or an angry employee purposely sabotages the network.
-Addressing human behavior is vital to decreasing threats to data.
+Addressing human behaviour is vital to decreasing threats to data.

 Key staff members can provide details on how the various controls are implemented.
 For example: